And for some common questions...

 4. Have you tested inside a wind tunnel?

 In our superior method, power dissipated in drag is directly measured through the wheels, rather than the indirect measure of only translational drag forces on the frame.
-Traditional methods simply measure translational drag forces projected directly onto the frame, without considering how upper wheel drag forces are actually magnified against the frame.
-Measuring forces alone to infer vehicle efficiency must then rely on engineering assumptions, which fail to account for vertical-motion wheel drag, which goes largely unmeasured.
+Traditional methods simply measure longitudinal drag forces projected directly onto the frame, without considering how upper wheel drag forces are actually magnified against the frame.
+Measuring forces alone to infer vehicle efficiency must then rely on engineering assumptions, which fail to account for vertical-motion wheel drag, which then goes largely unmeasured.

 5. How many watts are saved?